Human Rights and Criminal Prosecutions: General Principles

 Section 3(1) of the HRA imposes an obligation on the domestic courts to read and give effect to primary legislation in a manner which is compatible with the Convention rights whenever it is "possible" to do so.

 Where it is impossible to interpret primary legislation in a way which is compatible with Convention rights, the High Court, the Court of Appeal and the Supreme Court (but not the Magistrates' or Crown Courts) have power under section 4 of the HRA to make a declaration of incompatibility.
 If such a declaration is made, it is for Parliament to decide whether to change the law.
-Until Parliament acts, primary legislation remains in force and enforceable, and convictions under the existing law are valid.
+Until Parliament acts, primary legislation remains in force and enforceable.

 The Convention seeks to achieve a fair balance between the sometimes conflicting rights of the community and those fundamental rights of the individual guaranteed by the various articles of the Convention.
 Central to achieving this balance is the doctrine of proportionality.
 This requires that any restriction of a Convention right (where this is permissible) must be proportionate to the legitimate aim being pursued.
 In order to satisfy this requirement, the public body interfering with a Convention right must show to the court that: